Barnard College | Columbia University

 Barnard College-Columbia University Partnership

 Barnard College is an affiliated institution of Columbia University, a university community that is academic home to more than 45,000 students from around the world.
-Through Barnard’s unique and historic partnership with Columbia University, students can register for more than 1,500 courses, use a system of 22 libraries, get involved with more than 500 organizations, participate in NCAA Division I athletics, and attend high-profile events.
+Through Barnard’s unique and historic partnership with Columbia University, students can register for more than 1,500 courses, use a system of more than 20 libraries, get involved with more than 450 organizations and attend high-profile events.
+Barnard is the only women's college where students can participate in NCAA Division I athletics.
 Graduates’ degrees are conferred by Columbia University.

-Barnard College is the most selective women’s college in the United States.
+Barnard College is one of the most selective colleges in the United States.

-- 50 percent of first-year students attended public schools
+- Nearly half of first-year students attended public schools

 Tuition and Financial Aid